-The draft local living and 20 minute neighbourhood guidance aims to support the implementation of the existing policy framework within NPF4.
+The Scottish Government Planning Guidance: Local living and 20 minute neighbourhoods aims to support the implementation of the existing policy framework within NPF4.
 The preparation of NPF4 involved extensive consultation and parliamentary scrutiny as well as the development of a comprehensive Integrated Impact assessment.
-A full BRIA was undertaken for NPF4 and this covered the policy framework, including content on Local living and 20 minute neighbourhoods (Policy 15).
+A full BRIA was undertaken for NPF4 and this covered the policy framework, including content on local living and 20 minute neighbourhoods (Policy 15).